 Red Rottweiler Health

-Its imposing appearance explains its robustness.
-It is a dog that has no particular health problem and is very resistant.
-However, it is a large dog and can therefore develop hip dysplasia or skeletal deformities as it grows.
+His imposing appearance explains his robustness.
+He is a dog with no particular health problem and is resistant.
+However, he is a large dog and can develop hip dysplasia or skeletal deformities as he grows.

-Its weak point is in the weight.
-Indeed, it can easily gain weight, which is why it is necessary to monitor its diet and give it appropriate food.
+His weak point is in the weight.
+Indeed, he can quickly gain weight, so it is necessary to monitor his diet and give him appropriate food.